 #4 Shaded Fabrics are Another Way to Add Colour

-Whether you want the soft ombre effect or bright tie & dye turban, there are plenty of options out there.
+Whether you want the soft ombre effect or bright tie & dye for the groom’s turban, there are plenty of options.

-Whether you’re the groom, groomsman or bridesmaid – monotone safas are your friend!
+Whether you’re the groom, groomsman or bridesmaid – monotone pagris are your friend!

 Old Rose Kota Silk Safa (by Sabyasachi) Worn by Virat Kohli on his Wedding Day